 Around the world, many lizard species are threatened by invasive species, habitat loss, and poaching for the international exotic pet trade.

-Staff at San Diego Zoo Wildlife Alliance’s state-of-the-art Kenneth C. and Anne D. Griffin Reptile Conservation Center have succeeded in breeding the most critically endangered iguanas in the world, the Caribbean rock iguanas.
+At San Diego Zoo Wildlife Alliance’s state-of-the-art Kenneth C. and Anne D. Griffin Reptile Conservation Center, we have succeeded in breeding the most critically endangered iguanas in the world, the Caribbean rock iguanas.
 We have been involved with Caribbean iguana conservation and recovery programs for almost two decades, establishing breeding facilities for five of the most endangered species on their respective home islands.
 To date, more than 700 Caribbean iguanas have been raised in these facilities and reintroduced.
-An initiative is underway to establish a large, centralized, multi-species facility for endangered iguanas on Puerto Rico.

 Closer to home, and in partnership with the U.S. Geological Survey, we have been monitoring the biological diversity of the Biodiversity Reserve at the Safari Park since 2002.
 This monitoring project provides significant insights into the population ecology of the native wildlife living in the Reserve, including an abundance of native lizards including whiptails, side-blotch lizards, western fence lizards, granite spiny lizards, western skinks, and Gilbert’s skinks.
 It is amazing how many lizard species are native to our own backyard here in Southern California!

 What can you do to help lizards in Southern California?
 Be water wise!
 Over watering our yards in San Diego attracts nonnative Argentine ants, which then displace the native Southern California ants, which then causes the now-endangered San Diego horned lizard to starve!
 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.